 Vegetation and insect data collection

-In September 2022, Illinois State University students are using areas around the Town of Normal as labs, collecting data about vegetation and insects where work has already been completed, as well as areas where work is planned.
-Students will collect data along waterways at the following locations:
+In September 2023, Illinois State University students will use areas around the Town of Normal as living laboratories, collecting data about vegetation and insects.

 For questions about this work, contact: